 - Please make sure you have arranged ahead of time for a responsible adult (age 18 or over) to drive you home after the procedure.

-- Do not have any solid foods or dairy products after midnight or up to 8 hours before the day before your procedure.
+- Do not eat or drink solid foods or dairy products after midnight or up to 8 hours before the day of your procedure

-- Do not consume anything fluids with red dye or dairy prior to your egd procedure
+- Do not consume any fluids with red dye or dairy before your EGD procedure

-- If you are taking coumadin, plavix, or aspirin, it may need to be stopped prior to your procedure.
+- If you are taking Coumadin, Plavix, or aspirin, it may need to be stopped before your procedure.
 Please ask your doctor.
 These medications are usually stopped several days before your procedure.

 - If you are a smoker, it is advised that you do not smoke at least 6 hours before the procedure.

 Learn More about EGD Procedures from Digestive Healthcare Center in New Jersey